Path Integral Sampler: a stochastic control approach for sampling: Path Integral Sampler

 \end{thm}

 \textbf{Estimation of normalization constants:} In most sampling problems we only have access to the target density up to a normalization constant, denoted by $\hat{\mu} = Z \mu$.
 PIS can still generate samples following the same protocol with new terminal cost $\hat{\Psi} = \log \frac{\mu^0}{\hat{\mu}}=\Psi - \log Z$.
-The additional constant $-\log Z$ does not affect the optimal policy and the optimization of $\bu_{\theta}$.
-As a byproduct, we can estimate the normalization constants as follows~(more details in \cref{app:logz-estimation}). \begin{thm} For any given policy $\bu$, the logarithm of normalization constant is bounded below by
+The additional constant $-\log Z$ is independent of $\bx_T$ and thus does not affect the optimal policy and the optimization of $\bu_{\theta}$.
+As a byproduct, we can estimate the normalization constants (more details in \cref{app:logz-estimation}). \begin{thm} For any given policy $\bu$, the logarithm of normalization constant is bounded below by